Baqend/guide/src/index.md

 **Note:** a OAuth login will be aborted after 5 minutes of inactivity.
 The timeout can be changed with the timeout option.

 ### Baqend Code

-To change the registration and login behavior you can fine the `oauth.[PROVIDER]` Baqend module in your dashboard, after activating the provider.
+To adjust the registration and login behavior an `oauth.[PROVIDER]` Baqend module will appear in your dashboard, after activating the provider.
 The passed parameters are the current logged in user and a data object containing the OAuth token and basic user information.
-You can use the token to do further API calls or save the token or other information provided from the OAuth provider.
+The token can be used to directly do further API calls or save the token for later use.

 If you like to edit the OAuth login for example google, create the baqend module `oauth.google`.
 An oauth template will be shown up where you can edit the behaviour after the user has been successfully authorized: